 The We're Smart World Designation and What It Signals

 Agriscape carries formal recognition as a tailor-made project of We're Smart World, the Belgian-founded organisation that has spent decades building a global network of vegetable-forward restaurants and farm-connected kitchens.
 That designation carries specific weight: We're Smart World evaluates venues not on conventional fine-dining metrics but on how genuinely a kitchen sources from, supports, and represents growers.
-Being named a tailor-made project places Agriscape inside an international peer set that includes some of Europe and Asia's most rigorous farm-to-table operations.
+Being named a tailor-made project places Agriscape inside an international comparable set that includes some of Europe and Asia's most rigorous farm-to-table operations.

 The designation matters as comparative context.
 Japan's top-tier restaurants, including HAJIME in Osaka and Gion Sasaki in Kyoto, have long celebrated the sourcing of premium Japanese ingredients, but their frameworks are typically grounded in the aesthetics of kaiseki or French haute cuisine.
 Agriscape operates from a different premise: the grower and the soil are not suppliers to the kitchen but its co-authors.
 That distinction shapes the flavour register, the seasonal rotation, and the underlying ethics of the project.